 The DONNA Foundation’s endurance events are all designed to raise funds and awareness for The DONNA Foundation’s mission.
 Each of these events feature survivor-focused opportunities.
 Participants self-identify through event registration and are provided with specifically designed race bibs, markers and/or other materials.
 These items promote a sense of community for the survivor and their family, both on and off the event course.
 These events engage survivors in a real time setting, promote conversation, and allow them to share their stories.
 Their voices become part of our Education & Awareness campaigns, continuing to elevate and celebrate survivors as they define their lives after cancer.

 Health & Wellness Expo

-Each February, The DONNA Foundation hosts a two-day Health & Fitness Expo.
+Each February, The DONNA Foundation hosts a two-day Health & Wellness Expo.
 This event features many of the top pharmaceutical companies and healthcare providers committed to the care and support of breast cancer patients and their families.
 Visitors from around the country participate in the event, engaging with educators and interactive displays.
 Thanks to the generosity of event sponsors, this two-day educational program is free and open to the public.